Video is the present and future of digital content.

-Panopto can stand alone or integrate with your current content management system and CRM software.
-It auto-indexes spoken and visually presented words within videos and automatically transcodes to the best format based on the streaming device.
+Panopto can stand alone or integrate with your current learning management system, unified communications platform, hardware, and CRM software.
+It auto-indexes spoken and visually presented words within videos and automatically transcodes videos to the best format based on the streaming device.
 Panopto also emphasizes security — it offers integration with single sign-on solutions and strict access controls for all videos.

 If you’re happily invested in a Microsoft 365 plan, Microsoft Stream (previously Office 365 Video) can handle your internal video distribution.

 Designed for company-wide information sharing and training, Microsoft Stream allows on-demand video sharing and streaming for up to 10,000 viewers.
 In addition, thanks to auto-transcription and facial recognition technology, viewers can skip to specific timestamps by searching a particular word or even a video subject.

 As you might guess, Microsoft stream integrates with other Microsoft applications so that users can move videos from Stream straight into other apps like Teams and SharePoint.
 Depending on your 365 plan, you can integrate Microsoft Stream into your system with minimal extra cost.

 Brightcove specializes in video solutions for digital enterprises — their video CMS is one of the best-received in the industry.
 In addition, Brightcove prioritizes organization in their platform: They offer a robust playlist feature to group related videos manually or automatically by tags, custom metadata options for labeling and searching for content, and an intuitive graphical user interface that streamlines workflow.